RERA Rental Index Update 2026 | DDA Real Estate

 Landlords benefit from:

-• Rely on the calculator result as your legal reference
+• Treat the calculator output as the legal benchmark.

-• If an increase is allowed, consider negotiating based on term length, payment structure, or minor concessions
+• If an increase is allowed, negotiate on lease length, payment terms, or minor concessions.

-Moderate increases may apply, depending on how current rents compare to the updated averages.
+Moderate increases may apply, depending on how historical rents compare with updated benchmarks.

-Still competitively priced, with gradual annual adjustments expected as infrastructure develops.
-Overall, analysts expect stabilisation rather than sharp increases in 2025.
+Still competitively priced, with gradual, data-led adjustments expected as infrastructure matures.

 Common Misunderstandings About the Rental Index